Data-Science-Eurecat/HoNCAML/docs/source/configuration.rst

 Encoding
 ^^^^^^^^

-The parameter **encoding** (dict, oprional) defines the dataset encoding.
-It is possible to do an One Hot Encoding (OHE) for those categorical features.
-Moreover, with **feature** parameter you can select which ones the encoder should be applied to.
-If the transform step contains an empty encoding, the **OHE** will be applied to all those columns detected as categorical.
+The parameter **encoding** (dict, optional) defines the dataset encoding for categorical features through *One Hot Encoding* (OHE) method.
+This is defined through two additional parameters within the **encoding** dictionary, which are **OHE** (boolean), which determines whether to apply the encoding to features or not, and **features** (list/str, optional), that specify the feature or features to apply OHE to; if empty and **OHE** is True, OHE would be applied to all categorical features from the dataset, except for the target.

 Examples
 ^^^^^^^^
 The simplest configuration is the following, which means a OHE for all the categorical features:

 .. code:: yaml